 First steps to find anyone:

 - All the yearbooks ("Halcyon"), student newspaper ("Phoenix"), and alumni magazine ("Bulletin") have been digitized.
-Try a keyword search of the digital yearbooks, digital student newspapers, or digital alumni magazine.
+Try keyword searches in these publications.

 - The Swarthmore College Archives generally does not collect the personal papers of individual alumni, faculty, or staff members, but we do have a few exceptions.
 Check the list of Swarthmore alumni collections (RG6/R3), list of Swarthmore faculty and staff collections (RG6/L8), and, if the person was a Quaker, the list of Friends Historical Library family and personal papers (RG5).